No momento, esta página não está disponível em português

 Adyen's role in PCI DSS compliance

-Implementing PCI DSS in your business can be daunting, especially if you don't have an existing framework to protect sensitive information.
+Implementing PCI DSS in your business can be daunting, especially if you do not have an existing framework to protect sensitive information.
 To help reduce the scope of PCI DSS compliance, Adyen offers integrations that handle most of the PCI DSS requirements.
 The simplest way for you to be PCI compliant is to use our encrypted solutions—you never see and never have access to unencrypted cardholder data.

 When you use our encrypted solutions, you are outsourcing most PCI DSS responsibilities to Adyen.
 However, because you accept credit card payments on your website, your app, or in your physical store, your integration with Adyen does not completely eliminate your PCI scope.